This post may contain affiliate links. Please read our disclosure policy.

 These veggies are a nice, light side dish that compliments a variety of entrees, like Baked Chicken Breasts, Pork Chops, or Grilled Steak.

 If you like to meal prep on the weekend for the week ahead, these roasted vegetables are the perfect choice.
 They reheat nicely and are also great cold.
 Served with your favorite protein, they make a fantastic healthy lunch option.

 Ingredients for Oven Roasted Vegetables

-Seasoning – Fresh rosemary, garlic, kosher salt, and black pepper.
+- Seasoning – Fresh rosemary, garlic, kosher salt, and black pepper.
 Feel free to throw more fresh herbs in there, like thyme, oregano, or parsley.
-Dried herbs are perfectly fine, too, like Italian seasoning blend.
+Dried herbs are perfectly fine, too, like an Italian seasoning blend or spice it up with some crushed red pepper flakes.
 Just use about half of the fresh amount.